coorasse/coorasse.com.github.io/_drafts/2025-06-03-turbo-robots.md

 and here is the game running!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Iu2ox7X_0c4" title="CS Robots demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## The next steps

+After implementing the game engine, I started thinking how can I re-invent the game, by using the technologies I like?
+What else can I do which would be funny?
+The plan was simple: bring it to the web!
+Make it possible to create a room, and let people join the game and challenge each other.

+Nothing has happened...until 2025.